 For those wanting to become a solicitor, the most desirable option is that one completes a vacation scheme (or series of), which would ultimately be followed by a training contract, lasting two years.
 Depending on whether you are currently a law or non-law student, different firms have various opportunities for candidates at different stages of their university degree.
 Aspiring solicitors must apply to firms directly, with deadlines varying from firm to firm

 Mini-pupillages are available for those willing to gain a taste of a career at the bar, which could then lead onto a pupillage – the bar’s equivalent of a training contract.
 A pupillage, however, can only be completed following the Bar Professional Training Course, which in turn requires a law degree or the GDL in order to enrol on the programme.
 Gaining pupillage and, ultimately, tenancy, is notoriously competitive.
 It is thus important to make the most of any opportunities for vacation schemes, open days and any other forms of legal work experience.
-Pupillage candidates need to apply via the Pupillage Portal online.
+Pupillage candidates need to apply via the Pupillage Gateway online.
 First and second year law students and second and third year non-law should continue to apply for mini-pupillages and attend careers fairs.
-Law finalists and GDL students apply for BPTC in the autumn and attend pupillage fairs during the spring.
+Law finalists and GDL students apply for a place on the BPTC in the autumn and attend pupillage fairs during the spring.
 Pupillage applications usually open in March and offers will be made during August.

 For more tips on becoming a solicitor or barrister see The Training Contract & Pupillage Handbook 2018 (available from the Careers Centre and the Law Undergraduate Workroom), a must-read for any aspiring solicitor or barrister.
 Other useful resources include: